 - have just had surgery, or have wounds or injuries as a result of an accident

-- are on mechanical ventilation
+- are on mechanical ventilation (where a machine is used to help you breathe)

-- are genetically prone to infection
+- are genetically prone to infections

 Continue to next section: Diagnosing sepsis